KardasR/Research-Project/index.md

+# Welcome to my Research Project!

+The goal of this project will be to use data mining to predict National Hockey League games.

+This project will use Github for version tracking.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/KardasR/Research-Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.